valdivj/Gstreamer_KinectV2/README.md

 47. $cd gst-plugins-vr

 48. $sudo ./configure

-49. copy file "gst3drenderer.c" from this repo and use it to replace the one thats in the folder home/yourpath/gst-plugins-vr/gst-libs/gst/3d/
+49. Copy file "gst3drenderer.c" from this repo and use it to replace the one thats in the folder home/yourpath/gst-plugins-vr/gst-libs/gst/3d/

 50. $sudo make